 A suite of adaptation measures is developed and implemented to address water shortages.

-Measurable increase in the amount of water stored (natural and built storage) for summer withdrawals.
+Measurable increase in the amount of water stored during high flow periods (natural and built storage) for summer use.

 Reduce municipal water shortages in late summer-early fall and during declared drought periods.

+Reduce intensity and duration of streamflow shortages in late summer-early fall and during declared drought periods.

 A suite of adaptation measures is developed to address water shortages.